Dusty Hill: ZZ Top

 In 1976, after almost seven years of touring and a string of successful albums, ZZ Top went on hiatus for three years while Beard dealt with his addiction problems.
-Hill spent the period working at Dallas Airport, saying he wanted to "feel normal" and "ground himself" after years spent performing.
+Hill spent the period working at Dallas Fort Worth International Airport, saying he wanted to "feel normal" and "ground himself" after years spent performing.
 He was rarely recognized, but told fans who asked: "No!
 Do you think I’d be sitting here?"

-In 1979, when the group returned with the album Degüello, Gibbons and Hill revealed their new image of matching massive beards and sunglasses.
+In 1979, when ZZ Top returned with the album Degüello, Gibbons and Hill revealed their new image of matching massive beards and sunglasses.
 Their hit singles from this period, "Cheap Sunglasses" and "Pearl Necklace", showed a more modern sound.
 In 1983, ZZ Top released Eliminator, a bestselling record which made the band "bona fide pop stars", according to the Financial Times.

 Hill's on-screen appearances include Back to the Future Part III, Mother Goose Rock 'n' Rhyme, the July 20, 2009 episode of WWE Raw, and Deadwood, and as himself in the eleventh-season episode of King of the Hill, "Hank Gets Dusted", in which Hank Hill is said to be Dusty's cousin.
 He also made an appearance on The Drew Carey Show as himself, auditioning for a spot in Drew's band, but was rejected because of his attachment to his beard, which he referred to as a "Texas Goatee".

 In 2000, Hill was diagnosed with hepatitis C and ZZ Top canceled their European tour.
 Hill resumed work in 2002.
 Hill was inducted into the Rock and Roll Hall of Fame as a member of ZZ Top in 2004.
 In 2014, Hill fell on his tour bus and injured his hip, requiring surgery.
 Part of the tour was canceled.
 On July 23, 2021, Hill left a tour due to problems with his hip.
 The band performed without him at the Village Commons in New Lenox, Illinois, with the band's guitar tech Elwood Francis on bass per Hill's request.
-Hill had already recorded bass and vocals for ZZ Top's upcoming album.
+Gibbons later confirmed that Hill had recorded bass and vocals for ZZ Top's upcoming sixteenth album before his death.

 Personal life

 Hill said he believed in God, but that he did not know "what or who God actually is".
 He declined to say if he was a Republican or Democrat, and said: "I just tell them that I'm a Texan.
 Left to my own devices, I'd never leave Texas.
 Everything is bigger in Texas."

 On December 16, 1984, Hill accidentally shot himself in the abdomen when his derringer fell from his boot and discharged.
 He drove himself to a hospital before going into shock.
 He made a full recovery.

-Hill married his longtime girlfriend, the actress Charleen McCrory, in 2002.
+Hill married his longtime girlfriend, actress Charleen McCrory, in 2002.
 He had one daughter.